Expressions

 ;

-All of relops occur under arithmetic context.
-If either operand is NaN, then the value of the expression is false.
+All of the ordering relations of relops are evaluated under arithmetic context.
+If either operand is NaN or null, then the value of the expression is false.

 eq-expr % eqops